Mykhailo Burmystenko

-Mykhailo Oleksiyovych Burmystenko (Михайло Олексійович Бурмистенко; 22 November 1902 – 20 September 1941) was a Ukrainian and Soviet politician, who served as the Chairman of the Supreme Soviet Ukrainian SSR from 1938 to 1941.
+Mykhailo Oleksiyovych Burmystenko (Михайло Олексійович Бурмистенко; 22 November 1902 – 20 September 1941) was a Soviet politician who served as the chairman of the Supreme Soviet of the Ukrainian SSR from 1938 to 1941.
 Burmystenko died during the Battle of Kiev in 1941 and a memorial remains there in his memory.

 Biography

 Burmystenko was born in the village of Aleksandrovka in Saratov Governorate, Central Russia.

-In 1912 he graduated from the parish school in the Semirichen Oblast of Russian Turkestan, and in 1918 he graduated from the Morshansk Soviet vocational school of the 2nd degree in Tambov province.
+In 1912, he graduated from the parish school in the Semirichen Oblast of Russian Turkestan, and in 1918 he graduated from the Morshansk Soviet vocational school of the 2nd degree in Tambov province.
 He joined the Komsomol in 1918 serving from that year into 1919 as Secretary, Chairman of the Morshan County Committee of the Komsomol of Tambov province.
 He joined the Communist Party of the Soviet Union (CPSU) in 1919.

-From 1919–1920 he was an employee of the Transport Emergency Commission (CHC) of the city of Morshansk.
+From 1919 to 1920, he was an employee of the Transport Emergency Commission (CHC) of the city of Morshansk.
 From June – October 1920 he was Assistant Commissioner, then Commissioner.
 From October 1920 through May 1922 he served as head of the Information Department, Deputy Chief of the secret part of the Transport Emergency Commission (Cheka) of the city of Penza.
 From June – October 1922 he was the head of the Information Department of the (CHC) of the city of Pokrovsk Labor Community of the Volga Germans.

-From October 1922 – September 1923 he was head of the political education department of the Regional Committee of the Komsomol of the Labor Community of the Volga Germans.
+From October 1922 to September 1923, he was head of the political education department of the Regional Committee of the Komsomol of the Labor Community of the Volga Germans.
 In September – October 1923, he was a student at the Communist University, Petrograd.

-From October 1923 – April 1924 he served with the DPU with authorization from the special department of the DPU of the 33rd Division of the Workers' and Peasants' Red Army (РСЧА) of the Western Front.
+From October 1923 to April 1924, he served with the DPU with authorization from the special department of the DPU of the 33rd Division of the Workers' and Peasants' Red Army (РСЧА) of the Western Front.
 From May 1924 – December 1926 he was Chief of the Political Secretariat of the Regional Military Commissariat of the USSR of the Volga Germans.